User guide v2.x

 Log

-In My Documents/OpenKM, there's a file log called OKMScanStation.log with a complete log trace.
+In My Documents/OpenKM, there is a log file called OKMScanStation.log with a complete log trace.